teekachu/100DaysOfSwift/README.md

 Cons 4: Challange project, consolidation of P10-12, to create a digital disposable camera.
 Let user snap a photo, add a caption and view whenever.
 The photos will be shown in a table view, users can tap on the photo to open it in a new view controller.

-Cons 5: MISSING *** Challange project, consolidation of P13-15.
+Cons 5: PENDING*** Challange project, consolidation of P13-15.

 Cons 6: Challange project, consolidation of P16-18.
 Haunted house game, tap on ghost to explode them.

+Cons 7: PENDING*** Challange project, consolidation of P19-21.

+Cons 8: Challange project, consolidation of P22-24.
+Extensions practice